 SGLT2 inhibitors can be used alone or in combination with other types of diabetes drugs (metformin, sulfonylurea, pioglitazone, and insulin).
-They should not be used by people who have DKA or moderate-to-severe kidney impairment.
+They should not be used by people who have DKA.
+The use of these medications in people with moderate-to-severe kidney impairment is still being studied.
 The FDA is reviewing possible heart risks associated with dapagliflozin and whether this drug increases the risk for bladder cancer.

 In general, they are considered to be second or third line agents for treatment of type 2 diabetes.